-The following chart compares the average time taken for the system to boot (from a sample of five boots) for each product tested.
+The following chart compares the average time taken for the system to boot for each product tested.
 Products with lower boot times are considered better performing products in this category.

 Disclaimer and Disclosure

 This report only covers versions of products that were available at the time of testing.
 The tested versions are as noted in the "Products and Versions" section of this report.
 The products we have tested are not an exhaustive list of all products available in the competitive enterprise security market.